waveform80/tvrip/README.rst

 =====

-tvrip is a small command line script that brings together several other utilities (Handbrake, Atomic Parsley, mkvtoolnix, VLC, etc.) with the aim of making it relatively simple to rip whole seasons or series of TV episodes from DVD to high quality MP4 or Matroska files, along with optional subtitles, alternate languages and director's commentaries.
+tvrip is a small command line script that brings together several other utilities (HandBrake, Atomic Parsley, mkvtoolnix, VLC, etc.) with the aim of making it relatively simple to rip whole seasons or series of TV episodes from DVD to high quality MP4 or Matroska files, along with optional subtitles, alternate languages and director's commentaries.